-Every wedding disc jockey will have different requirements in order to perform their duties.
-For some, it may be as simple as a six foot table and access to power within twenty-five feet; for others, they may require a table, a generator, etc. in order to be successful.
+Every wedding DJ will have different requirements in order to perform their duties.
+For some, it may be as simple as a six-foot table and access to power within twenty-five feet; for others, they may require a table, a generator, etc. in order to be successful.
 Make sure you understand exactly what your DJ needs, so those needs can be forwarded to your venue coordinator, wedding planner, and catering contact.

-16. How many people will you staff for my wedding?
+16. How many people will you staff at my wedding?